 Nevada law recognizes the danger posed to people by individuals who engage in aggressive driving.
-The law prescribes criminal penalties that may be imposed on a driver who commits certain reckless acts and creates a hazard by driving aggressively.
+The law prescribes criminal penalties that may be imposed on a driver who commits certain reckless acts and creates a hazard by aggressive driving.
 Aggressive drivers also may be held financially accountable.

-The personal injury lawyers of Sam & Ash Injury Law in Las Vegas can help anyone injured in an accident caused by an aggressive driver pursue compensation for their medical bills and other losses.
+The personal injury lawyers of Sam & Ash Injury Law in Las Vegas can help anyone injured in an accident caused by aggressive driving pursue compensation for their medical bills and other losses.

 Talk with a lawyer at Sam & Ash before settling your insurance claim if you have been seriously injured in a car accident caused by someone else’s aggressive driving.
 Insurance adjusters typically try to settle accident claims for less than the fair value or by denying the claim altogether.
 The Las Vegas car accident lawyers at Sam & Ash can seek full compensation for your losses.